d-wasserman/study-line-editor/README.md

 This repository holds a collection of easy to use ArcGIS Geoprocessing scripts  (10.3+ and Pro) intended for batch line editing.
 The tools are described below.

+* Feature Line Split - create a new feature class that has input lines split into an arbitrary number of segments.

+* Feature Line Pull - create a new feature class that has input lines split pulled back a target length.

+* Feature Line Whiskers - create a new feature class that perpendicular lines generated based on the sampled headings of the input polylines.

+In depth descriptions, are provided below.

 # Feature Line Split

 <b>Summary</b>